 Solution: To fix the issue, do the following:

-Back up all the data from the storage drive from its
+- Back up all the data from the storage drive from its compatible operating system.

 Problem: Low free space is a concern for Mac users if they are using a low capacity storage drives (say 128 GB SSD).
 “Your startup disk is almost full” is a norm for such users.
 Even if you keep your essential data in iCloud and large multimedia files in an external storage drive, your Mac storage drive free space will disappear automatically.
 This happens due to the buildup of junk files, temporary files, caches, logs, and leftovers of application.